calbhangra/core/README.md

     - [Google Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/)
 - follow Google's web development [best practices](https://developers.google.com/web/#follow-best-practices)
 - have an automatic deployment process from commit to test to actual deployment to server
-- follow best practices and have tests, aim to keep code coverage about 95%
+- follow best practices and write tests for all code, aim to keep code coverage about 95%

 ## Feature List
 - allow for management of gigs
     - any user should be able to "create" a gig
     - all users should be able to respond yes or no to whether they can do the gig
     - owner of the gig should be able to send push notifications to users who have not responded
-    - non team members should be
+    - non team members should be able to request gigs,if team accepts allow online contract signing
     - **Discuss:** integrate with Venmo for automatic payments?
 - integrate with Google Drive to allow for scoped sharing of files
     - user should be able to upload file and then share with a subset or all of the team members